steilerDev/icloud-photos-sync/docs/src/get-started.md

     === "From Source"

-        Resending MFA code using `sms` to phone with number ID `2` using  this repository's helper scripts (located in `docker/rootfs/root/`) to a locally running `icloud-photos-sync`.
-The script will read the MFA server's port through the environmental variable `PORT` (`80` as default).
+        Resending MFA code using `sms` to phone with number ID `2` using  this repository's helper scripts (located in `docker/rootfs/root/`) to a locally running `icloud-photos-sync` (run the script without any arguments, to get more details on the available options):

         ```
         docker/rootfs/root/resend_mfa sms 2